FlorentinTh/MyoRatio-API/README.md

 - [Download and install node.js](https://nodejs.org/) (minimum required version is 18 or later) to build the GUI and the final application.
 It comes with npm but you can also download and install [yarn](https://yarnpkg.com/getting-started/install) or [pnpm](https://pnpm.io/installation) according to your preferences.

 - [Download and install Python](https://www.python.org/downloads/) (minimum required version is 3.9 or later) - to build the API.

+- [Download and install Poetry](https://python-poetry.org/docs/) a dependency management and packaging tools for Python.

-- [Download and install the latest Windows SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-sdk/) to sign the final release installer before distribution.
+- [Download and install the latest Windows SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-sdk/) to sign the final release installer before distribution. **(Windows only)**

 ## Related Project